Cognitive Behavioral Therapy for Avoidant/Restrictive Food Intake Disorder: An Online Introduction (November 2022)

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of McLean Hospital and Massachusetts General Hospital.
 McLean Hospital is accredited by the ACCME to provide continuing medical education for physicians.

-McLean Hospital designates this Live activity for a maximum of 13.50 AMA PRA Category 1 Credit™.
+McLean Hospital designates this Enduring activity for a maximum of 13.50 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 - 13.50 Nursing Contact Hours